freeorion/freeorion/README.md

 not try to be a clone or remake of that series or any other game.
 It builds on the classic *4X* (eXplore, eXpand, eXploit and eXterminate) model.

-While its modular, Open Source design allows for a significant degree of customization of the game engine and the story elements by the community, the FreeOrion project is dedicated to the construction of a living, breathing universe in a *grand campaign* model.
+By adding scripting capabilities to the game engine the FreeOrion project aims to give the community an easy way to customize the game mechanics and presentation to create a living, breathing universe in a *grand campaign* model.

 ## Requirements